nospaceships/node-os-service/README.md

 # os-service - [homepage][homepage]

-This module implements the ability to run a [Node.js][nodejs] based JavaScript program as a native Windows service or a Linux daemon.
+This module implements the ability to run a [Node.js][nodejs] based JavaScript program as a native Windows or Linux service.

 This module is installed using [node package manager (npm)][npm]: